Click on a state in the map or select one from the dropdown list to see state information.

 Program Title: Idaho Assistive Technology Project (IATP)

-IATP has a fully accessible Web-based equipment exchange program to increase the availability of used AT devices for persons with disabilities.
-An individual no longer in need of an AT device who wants to sell or give the device away can contact IATP through the website or existing toll-free telephone line and request to post an advertisement.
-There are a number of agencies, individuals, and centers who use the site.
-They include senior centers, office on aging regional offices, independent living centers, the Commission for the Blind, the State Department of Education, Idaho Department of Vocational Rehabilitation, and the assistance centers for the Idaho Council for the Deaf and Hard of Hearing.
+The Idaho AT Project has a fully accessible web-based equipment exchange program to increase access to “gently used” AT devices for persons with disabilities and older persons.
+An individual no longer in need of an AT device who would like to sell or give the device away can contact the AT Program through the website or toll-free telephone line to request permission to post an advertisement.
+There are a number of agencies, individuals, and centers who use the site including; senior centers, Idaho Area Agency on Aging regional offices, Independent Living Centers, the Idaho Commission for the Blind and Visually Impaired, the State Department of Education, Idaho Department of Vocational Rehabilitation, and the assistance centers for the Idaho Council for the Deaf and Hard of Hearing.

-The IATP supports device loaning through resource and assistance centers throughout Idaho.
-There are four regional AT resource centers from where device loaning process emanates.
-These resource centers are charged with supporting all stakeholders who need AT including a developmental toy loan program, which ships items statewide at no cost.
-In addition, the IATP partners with the Idaho Council for the Deaf and Hard of Hearing to support seven regionally based assistance centers which focus on lending hearing assistance equipment.
+The Idaho AT Project supports device loans through our four AT Resource and Assistance Centers located throughout Idaho.
+These Centers are charged with supporting all stakeholders who need AT including a developmental toy loan program which ships items statewide at no cost.
+In addition, the Idaho AT Program partners with the Idaho Council for the Deaf and Hard of Hearing to support seven regionally based assistance centers focused on lending hearing assistance equipment.

-IATP operates an AT demonstration program by assisting and supporting four regional AT resource centers, seven hearing assistance centers, and a network of Assistive Technology Professionals (ATPs) who lend their expertise to guide individuals through a comparison of devices.
+The Idaho AT Project operates an AT demonstration program through our 4 AT Resource and Assistance Centers, 7 hearing assistance centers, and our Assistive Technology Specialists (ATSs) and Assistive Technology Professionals (ATPs) who lend their expertise to guide individuals through a comparison of devices.

 Lead Agency: Illinois Department of Human Service (DHS), Division of Rehabilitation Services (DRS)